 - The Principle Investigator (PI) needs the equipment to continue with his/her research on an active grant provided the grant is transferred to the same out of state entity as the equipment.

 - Approval must be obtained from the State Surplus office in Columbia.
-This can be processed through the Clemson Purchasing department.
+This can be processed through the Procurement and Business Services department.

 - Equipment is missing.
 If equipment cannot be located, an extensive search must be conducted to find it.
 If the equipment still cannot be found, a CUBO 206 must be completed and signed by the department head along with a letter stating that a search has been done and explaining as to why they feel it should be removed from the university's inventory.
 The completed CUBO 206 and a copy of the documentation is forwarded to Surplus Property, Administrative Services Building.